redmond2742/SSOSS/README.md

 * Video Synchronization Helper Tools: Options are provided to export the video frames and help to synchronize the video file.
 * Image Labeling and animated GIF image tools: Selectable options are included to label images or create an animated GIF from multiple images.
 * GPS EXIF tagging: Extracted frames include GPS metadata for easy mapping.
+* Automatic timezone detection based on the first GPX point for accurate timestamp handling.

 ## Requirements
 - Python 3.9
-- Required libraries: pandas, numpy, opencv-python, geopy, gpxpy, imageio, tqdm, lxml, pillow, piexif
+- Required libraries: pandas, numpy, opencv-python, geopy, gpxpy, imageio, tqdm, lxml, pillow, piexif, timezonefinder

 ## Installation
 Windows OS users can use the [Releases](https://github.com/redmond2742/ssoss/releases) to download an .exe of SSOSS for simple graphical usage.
 For Mac and Linux users, the command line option is described below.